wpswings/woo-gift-cards-lite/readme.txt

 Visit [**Ultimate Gift Cards for WooCommerce Documentation**](https://docs.makewebbetter.com/woocommerce-gift-cards-lite/?utm_source=MWB-giftcard-org&utm_medium=MWB-ORG-Page&utm_campaign=pluginDoc) and learn more about the features and working of the plugin.
 Check out [**Gift Cards WooCommerce plugin knowledge base**](https://support.makewebbetter.com/wordpress-plugins-knowledge-base/category/giftware-woocommerce-giftcard-kb/?utm_source=MWB-giftcard-org&utm_medium=MWB-org-page&utm_campaign=MWB-giftcard-org)

+== PLUGIN COMPATIBILITIES ==

+1) The gift certificate plugin is now compatible with **MWB Multi-Currency Switcher for WooCommerce** and **WooCommerce Multi-Currency Switcher (PRO)**.
+Thereby, you can get the following benefits:

+* You can customize the gift card price according to the currency choice, user’s preference of currency, default price, or price range.
+* The gift card’s coupon price will be customized according to the selected currency.
+* Discounts on gift card products will come according to the selected currency.

+2) The WooCommerce gift card plugin is compatible with the **WooCommerce Subscriptions PRO** plugin that enables you to leverage the following benefits:

+* You can allow your users to use Gift Card Coupons for subscription-related activities like first signup fee discount, a signup percentage discount, recurring discounts.
+* Use gift cards on existing subscriptions for renewal orders based on coupon amount.
+* If the subscription is purchased using a gift card, the same gift card will be applicable for the renewals too.

+3) The Ultimate Gift Card for WooCommerce plugin is also compatible with the **WPML** and **Multisite**.

 == WHAT PREMIUM VERSION OF ULTIMATE WOOCOMMERCE GIFT CARDS OFFERS ==